We have several Exede services available, depending on where you live.

 Good question!
 For more information, read our FAQ about data allowances.

 Yes.
-In fact, we offer just such a service with Exede Voice, which is optimized specifically for our network and includes unlimited local and long-distance calling in the U.S. and Canada.
-Learn lots more on the Exede Voice web pages.
+In fact, we offer Exede Voice, which is optimized specifically for our network and includes unlimited local and long-distance calling in the U.S. and Canada.
+Learn lots more on the Exede Voice web page.

 Other VoIP services usually work fine with Exede, but you’ll likely see better results with Exede Voice.
-Plus, calls don’t count toward your data allowance as they would with other VoIP services.
+Plus, with Exede Voice, calls don’t count toward your data allowance as they would with other VoIP services.

 A certified professional technician installs equipment and activates the Exede Internet service at your chosen location.
 The satellite mini-dish is about 30 inches wide x 28 inches high and can be easily mounted on a roof, outside wall or in the ground.
 A cable from the dish connects to the modem which connects to your computer via a short cable.
 Installations typically take 2-3 hours.
 Learn more about the installation process.

-No, installation requires an installation professional to make sure that the dish is pointed at the satellite accurately and to verify that all connections are properly made .
+No. Installation requires a trained technician to make sure that the dish is pointed at the satellite accurately and to verify that all connections are properly made.

 The Exede dish is governed by the FCC Over-the-Air Reception Devices Rule.
 This means it has the same classification as other residential dishes —such as satellite television dishes — and can be mounted on your home.
 However, you should still check with your landlord or HOA for specific rules and covenants that may prevent or limit dish installations.

 Yes.
-If you disconnect your service before the end of your 24-month minimum service term, you may be charged an early termination fee (ETF), according to the chart below.
+If you disconnect your service before the end of your 24-month minimum service term, you may be charged an early termination fee (ETF) of $15 for every month remaining on the contract.

 We currently do not offer a broadband service for RVs, boats, service vehicles, etc. Exede Internet service requires a stationary, fixed installation at your home.

 The reason older versions of satellite Internet service were slow had more to do with the technology available at the time than latency.
-Our new service incorporates groundbreaking web acceleration technology, which dramatically speeds up page-load times, minimizing the effect of latency.
+Exede incorporates groundbreaking web acceleration technology, which dramatically speeds up page-load times, minimizing the effect of latency.
 So in addition to the much higher speeds enabled by our high capacity satellite, you will experience a much faster, more responsive web browsing experience.

 Although our latency is greater than on cable and DSL networks, it’s not enough to make a big difference in most uses of the Internet.
 (Exceptions can be certain games and VPN services — see below.)

-Virtual Private Networks (‘VPNs’) and other remote computer access software such as that used to connect business servers to at-home workers may be very slow with Exede Internet.
+Virtual Private Networks (VPNs) — often used to connect at-home workers to corporate networks — may be very slow with Exede Internet.
 Some VPNs may not work at all.
 Other “SSL”-based VPNs may work just fine.
 A great way to find out is to take your VPN-equipped laptop to a local dealer and test it out.
-Find local dealers here
+Find local dealers here.

-The performance of some games is very poor, and some may not work at all.
-Read this Help Center article for more on gaming.
+The performance of some games is very poor, while some may not work at all.
+Others may be OK.